Comcast/portabledsb/README.md

 # portabledsb
 A portable c++ version of the AllJoyn DSB

+Building:

+Right now we're only building on OSX/Linux.

+1.) export ALLJOYN_INSTALL_DIR=<path to your build of alljouyn core>
+2.) make [options]

+[optios]
+  DEBUG -- debug build (-g) otherwise -O2 is used
+  V     -- verbose output (skip if you want cleaner output)

 The AllSeen Alliance has a Device System Bridge (DSB), which allows non-allseen devices to communicate on an AllJoyn bus.
 There's a good document describing the software here: